macformula/hil/canlink/README.md

 ### Usage

 1) Create a Bus Manager using `NewBusManager()` function.
-A logger, and pointer to a socketcan connection are passed in.
+A logger, and pointer to a socketcan connection are passed as arguments.

     ```go
     func main() {